tsahara/r7rs/content/procs.md

 "\backwhack{}x03B1; is named GREEK SMALL LETTER ALPHA."%
 \end{scheme}

-\vest The {\em length} of a string is the number of characters that it contains.
+The {\em length} of a string is the number of characters that it contains.
 This number is an exact, non-negative integer that is fixed when the string is created.
 The \defining{valid indexes} of a string are the exact non-negative integers less than the length of the string.
 The first character of a string has index 0, the second has index 1, and so on.

-\vest Some of the procedures that operate on strings ignore the difference between upper and lower case.
+Some of the procedures that operate on strings ignore the difference between upper and lower case.
 The names of the versions that ignore case end with \hbox{``{\cf -ci}''} (for ``case insensitive'').